AndrewWPhillips/eggql/README.md

 The `Character` type is an object since it has fields (sub-queries) within it. `Query` is also an object but it is special being the **root query**.

 The `Friends` field of `Character` defines a list, in this case implemented using a slice of pointers.

-The `Name` field has the GraphQL scalar type of `String!` because it uses the Go `string` types.
-Similarly, Go integer types create the GraphQL `Int!` type, Go bool => `Boolean!` and got float32/float64 => `Float!`.
-Note that none of these types are *nullable* by default, which is indicated by the GraphQL `!` suffix but can be made os by using pointers or the `nullable` tag.
+The `Name` field has the GraphQL scalar type of `String!` because it uses the Go `string` type.
+Similarly, any Go integer types create the GraphQL `Int!` type, Go bool => `Boolean!` and float32/float64 => `Float!`.
+Note that none of these types are *nullable* by default, which is indicated by the GraphQL `!` suffix but can be made so by using pointers or the `nullable` tag.

 Now we'll look at some more advanced types....